-All wetlands within the Facility Site perform a nutrient removal/retention/transformation function.
-Wetlands within the Facility Site that support nutrient removal/retention/transformation contain characteristics such as inundation or deep water habitats, association with a watercourse, concave topography or gentle gradients, large size compared to other wetlands in the Site, thick layers of fine-grained or organic soils, and dense vegetative cover.
-Large portions of the Facility Site are active agricultural land.
+Wetlands observed within the Wetland Survey Area perform a nutrient removal/retention/transformation function.
+Wetlands within the Wetland Survey Area that support nutrient removal/retention/transformation contain characteristics such as inundation or deep-water habitats, association with a watercourse, concave topography or gentle gradients, large size compared to other wetlands in the Site, thick layers of fine-grained or organic soils, and dense vegetative cover.
+Large portions of the Wetland Survey Area are active agricultural land.
 Wetlands that exhibit the nutrient removal, retention, and transformation function are important in helping reduce the input of excess nutrients generated by this agriculture to downstream watercourses.
 Excess nutrients in a watershed are associated with increased productivity levels of aquatic plant life, eutrophication events, and lowered dissolved oxygen levels throughout the water column.
 Such instances may lower water quality, alter aquatic habitat, and adversely impact fish and other aquatic species.